24/7(239) 526-873324/7

 Each cause has its own cure path:

 • BOC-3 process-agent designation.
-If the prior designation lapsed or the provider dissolved, refile through a blanket process-agent service.
+If the prior designation lapsed or the provider dissolved, refile through a blanket process-agent service such as FastBOC3 Filing.
 This is typically $50 one-time.

 • MCS-150 biennial update.
-File the update through the FMCSA portal.
+File the update through the FMCSA portal (or use FastMCS150 Filing).
 Updates are free and typically show in the system within 24 hours.

 • Civil penalty balance.
 Pay any outstanding FMCSA penalty in full through Pay.gov.
 The payment must post and show cleared in the FMCSA portal before reinstatement can proceed.